agn453/RSTS-E/README.md

 [Update 25-Aug-2020] There's also a replacement NCP program to fix the "SHOW NODE" command.

+[Update 11-Nov-2021] The DECnet/E event logger (EVTLOG.TSK) has been
+updated again.
+"There were two errors triggered by the fact that, as of 10-Nov-2021 the Julian-half-day value has the top bit set, making it look negative to PDP-11s.
+One was in the conversion from RSTS internal format to Julian-half-day, triggering an ```%integer error``` message.
+The other was in decoding such Julian-half-day values when displaying events -- doing an ASR to convert half days to whole days is not a good idea..."

 You'll find these on his GitHub at

 https://github.com/pkoning2/decstuff